CONSTITUTION AND BY-LAWS

 The Board shall consist of no more than twenty five (25) active members representing railroad companies, private car companies, rail transit operators, railway supply companies, and railroad publication companies.
 Additionally, past Presidents, who remain active, shall be retained as Board members at the discretion of the Board of Directors.

-SECTION 1 – The Officers of the Association shall consist of the President, three Vice Presidents, and the Secretary Treasurer.
+SECTION 1 – The Officers of the Association shall consist of the President, three Vice Presidents, and the Secretary.
 They shall be active members of the Board of Directors.

 SECTION 2 – The President shall be Chairman of the Board and preside at meetings of the Association and Board of Directors.
-He shall appoint Committees as necessary.
+The President will serve a two-year term.
+The President shall appoint Committees as necessary.
 In the event of a vacancy in the office of President, due to death, illness, resignation or other reason, such vacancy will be filled by a Past President, or a Vice-President, subject to a decision by the Board.

 SECTION 3 – There shall be three Vice-Presidents (the Vice Presidents shall be of equal rank).
 They shall act as Chairmen of Membership, in areas of sectors designated by the President.
+The terms of each level of Vice-Presidents is two years.
 In the event of a vacancy in the offices of Vice-President, the vacancy will be filled by a majority vote of the Board of Directors on recommendation of the Nominating Committee.

-The Secretary-Treasurer shall maintain funds in a draw account to be used for travel expenses in the maximum amount of $2000.00.
-Travel expenses will be reimbursed as incurred, a Travel expense Form must be submitted to the President for review within 30 days of reimbursement.
+The Secretary shall maintain funds in a draw account to be used for travel expenses in the maximum amount of $2,000.
+Travel expenses will be reimbursed as incurred, a travel expense form must be submitted to the President for review within 30-days of reimbursement.
 The reviewed expense account will be forwarded to the Audit Committee once approved by the President.

 SECTION 5 – The Board of Directors shall be fully responsible for the affairs of the Association.